tongwu-msft/azure-rest-api-specs/api-index/index.md

 For the purposes of this article, we will assume that your client will be using one of the following authorization grant flows: Authorization Code or Client Credentials.
 Follow the instructions for each to acquire the access token you will use in the remaining sections:

 - **Authorization code grant**: can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
-This grant uses the /authorize endpoint to obtain an authorization code (in response to user sign-in/consent), and the /token endpoint to exchange the authorization code for an access token.
+This grant uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), and the `/token` endpoint to exchange the authorization code for an access token.

     1. First your client will need to request an authorization code from Azure AD.
 See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the HTTPS GET request URI format, and example request/response messages.
-The URI will contain query string parameter, including the following that are specific to your client application:
+The URI will contain query string parameters, including the following that are specific to your client application:

         - `client_id` - also known as an application ID, this is the GUID assigned to your client application when you registered in the section above
-        - `redirect_uri` - a URL-encoded version of the one specified during registration of your client application.
+        - `redirect_uri` - a URL-encoded version of [one of] the reply/redirect URIs specified during registration of your client application.
 Note that the value you pass must match exactly to your registration!
-        - `resource` - a URL-encoded indentifying URI as specified by the service/resource.
-Resources can expose one or more identifier URIs.
+        - `resource` - a URL-encoded indentifying URI specified by the REST API you are calling.
+Web/REST APIs (also known as resource applications) can expose one or more application ID URIs in their configuration.
 For example:

             - Azure Resource Manager provider (and classic Service Management) APIs use `https://management.core.windows.net/`
             - For any other resources, see the API documentation or the resource application's configuration in the Azure portal.
 See also the [`identifierUris` property](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/entity-and-complex-type-reference#application-entity) of the Azure AD application object.